 Risk-adjusted returns

-When you adjust for risk (using metrics like the Sharpe ratio), the gap between Bitcoin and gold narrows, but Bitcoin still wins over longer timeframes.
-Gold offers a smoother ride with lower absolute returns.
-Bitcoin offers a turbulent ride with much higher absolute returns.
-The optimal approach for most people is not choosing one over the other but understanding how each fits into a broader portfolio.
+Risk-adjusted metrics like the Sharpe ratio narrow the gap, but Bitcoin still wins over longer timeframes.
+Gold gives you a smoother ride with lower absolute returns.
+Bitcoin gives you a rough ride with much higher ones.
+For most people, the better question is how each fits into a broader portfolio.
 See our Bitcoin vs Everything tool for live return comparisons across multiple asset classes.

 The "Digital Gold" Narrative